Kevinferl98/Morphological_operations/README.md

     <img src="docs/architecture.jpg" alt="Architecture" width="80%"/>
 </p>

 The application is structured as a full-stack solution.
 The Frontend provides a responsive interface that uploads images directly to an S3 bucket using presigned URLs.
-A Flask API orchestrates the process by registering jobs in Redis and queuing tasks via RabbitMQ, decoupling user requests from heavy computation.
+A FastAPI API orchestrates the process by registering jobs in Redis and queuing tasks via RabbitMQ, decoupling user requests from heavy computation.

 The actual image processing is handled by a dedicated Worker service.
 This service consumes tasks from the queue, processes the images from S3, uploads the results back to S3, and updates the final job status in Redis for the frontend to poll.